ronaldtorres/website/_posts/2015-10-14-implementing-a-reactive-collection-property.md

 > What if we had this approach based on ReactiveCocoa, using Properties?
 Let's try to develop a MutableCollectionProperty

 *Note: I've created a repository where this new component has been implemented, [https://github.com/gitdoapp/RAC-MutableCollectionProperty](https://github.com/gitdoapp/RAC-MutableCollectionProperty).
 You can clone the repository and try it on your environment*

+### RAC-MutableCollectionProperty

+`MutableCollectionProperty` is a ReactiveCocoa property that notifies about the changes that are produced in an internal collection.
+It exposes Swift array methods to modify collections in order to redirect these changes to the attached subscribers as shown in the example below:

+{% highlight swift %}
+let property: MutableCollectionProperty<String> = MutableCollectionProperty(["test1", "test2"])
+property.changesProducer.startWithNext { [weak self] next in
+  case .StartChange:
+    self?.tableView.beginUpdates()
+  case .Insertion(let index, let element):
+    self?.tableView.insertRowsAtIndexPaths([NSIndexPath(row: index, section: 0)], withRowAnimation: .Automatic)
+  case .EndChange:
+    self?.tableView.beginUpdates()
+  default: break
+}
+property.append("test3")
+property.append("test4"s)
+{% endhighlight %}

+Every sequence of changes is preceded by an event `StartChange` and ends with a `EndChange`.
+It allows multiple changes together and set the view which is going to reflect these changes in an "update" state.
+The methods exposed by the property are:

+{% highlight swift %}
+public func removeFirst()
+public func removeLast()
+public func removeAll()
+public func removeAtIndex(index: Int) public func append(element: T) public func appendContentsOf(elements: [T]) public func insert(newElement: T, atIndex index: Int) public func replace(subRange: Range<Int>, with elements: [T])
+{% endhighlight %}

+You can get this component from [here](https://github.com/gitdoapp/RAC-MutableCollectionProperty) and use it with ReactiveCocoa on your projects.
+I've already proposed the feature to the ReactiveCocoa team on this [PR](https://github.com/ReactiveCocoa/ReactiveCocoa/pull/2485) still waiting for response :).

+If you're interested on Reactive paradigms and you want to keep learning, I'm currently writing about about the use of Reactive in Swift apps using ReactiveCocoa.
+You follow the status [here](https://leanpub.com/functionalreactiveprogrammingswift)

+> If you found any bug or you would like to comment something about Reactive or this port in particular, feel free to drop me a line, pepibumur@gmail.com.
+We're using this an another Reactive concepts on [GitDo](www.gitdo.io)